 You cannot build thousands of links in a day and expect Google to deem your website authoritative.
 Moreover, you cannot expect to create content once and hope that a flood of visitors will consume your work and keep coming back.
 Relationships take time to build.

 PPC wins in terms of speed.
 It is possible that you appear on the first page of Google for multiple keywords.
 There is no quicker way to get right in front of your target customers than PPC marketing.
 Think of SEO as your long-term strategy and PPC for short-term wins as long as you can pay for it.

-If you’re someone on a budget and would rather handle your marketing campaigns on your own, SEO is the most affordable route.
+If you’re someone on a budget and would rather handle your marketing campaigns on your own, White hat SEO is the most affordable route.
 However, take note that just because you’re targeting organic positions and free traffic doesn’t mean you won’t spend on anything.

 Growing a successful website requires the use of SEO tools that improve it in different areas.
 There are tools that check broken links, optimize your images, make sure that your content performs well on search, and more.